John Scott (ice hockey, born 1982): Playing career

 While growing up in Ontario, Scott was a Boston Bruins fan and decided to be a defenceman following Ray Bourque.
 Undrafted, Scott committed to a four-year collegiate hockey career with Michigan Tech in the Western Collegiate Hockey Association, hoping to at least have a degree if his hockey career did not pan out.
 As an enforcing physical defenceman, Scott recorded 19 points with 347 penalty minutes in his time with the Huskies.
 Prior to his senior year, Scott was involved in an automobile accident while driving under the influence; he was convicted and spent an unspecified amount of time in jail.

 A free agent, Scott joined the Houston Aeros of the American Hockey League in 2006.
 During his first professional season in 2006–07 he was signed by the Minnesota Wild to an entry-level contract.
 The first time he was called up, he was unable to play in the game because it was against the Maple Leafs in Toronto, and he did not have his passport.
-His first NHL game came one month later in Detroit against the Red Wings.
+His first NHL game came one month later on January 3, 2009, in Detroit against the Red Wings.

 In the 2009–10 season Scott scored his first NHL goal on November 15, 2009, against Michael Leighton of the Carolina Hurricanes in a 5–4 shoot out loss.

-On July 1, 2010, Scott left the Wild as a free agent and signed a two-year contract with the Chicago Blackhawks.
+On July 1, 2010, Scott left the Wild as a free agent and signed a two-year contract with the newly crowned Stanley Cup champion Chicago Blackhawks.
+After being a healthy scratch for the first two games of the first round of the 2011 playoffs, On April 17, 2011, Scott made his Stanley Cup playoff debut in game three of the series against the Presidents' Trophy-winning Vancouver Canucks, replacing the injured Bryan Bickell.
+After playing his normal wing position in game three's 3–2 loss, Scott was moved to defense for games four and five after Brent Seabrook suffered a concussion in game three.
+After Seabrook's return in game six of the series, Scott was moved from defense back to wing.
+After the Blackhawks recovered from their 3–0 series deficit by winning games four, five and six to force a game seven, Scott was labeled as a healthy scratch for the seventh game as the Blackhawks would lose the game 2–1 in overtime for a 4–3 series defeat.